 What about my Rent?
 The need to create some certainty in an uncertain world.

-With the introduction of emergency measures around the world resulting in countries going into self isolation or lockdown to prevent the community transmission of Covid-19, business owners / managers are grappling with a new business reality and heightened uncertainty.
+With the introduction of emergency measures around the world resulting in countries going into Covid-19 lockdown to prevent the community transmission of Covid-19, business owners / managers are grappling with a new business reality and heightened uncertainty.

 The immediate focus for business owners / managers is looking after staff and cashflow.